Definition of hand in English:

 - He handed her down from the coach, and led her into the hail where the company was assembled.

-- Close by: a mortar burst close at handMore example sentences
+- Nearby: keep the manual close at handMore example sentences

 - The M50 is also close at hand, and there are several primary and secondary schools within the vicinity.